 View the report of automatic fault diagnostics

 - Log on to the EDAS console.

-- In the left-side navigation pane, choose Container Service Kubernetes Clusters or Serverless Kubernetes Clusters page, click a cluster ID.
+- In the left-side navigation pane, choose Container Service Kubernetes Cluster or Serverless Kubernetes Clusters page, click a cluster ID.
 In the Applications section of the Cluster Details page, click the name of the application that you want to manage. or .
 In the top navigation bar, select a region.
-In the upper part of the page, select a namespace.
+In the upper part of the page, select a microservice namespace.
 On the

 - In the upper part of the Application Overview page, click on the right side of the application name.

 - View the fault symptom and cause analysis in the diagnosis report.